dokeeffe/bh-observatory-data/datasets/sky_quality_meter/README.md

 ## SQM_DL

-The data in this directory is from an SQM datalogger which was borrowed from Cork Astronomy Club in 2019. he data logger was taking measurmentents every 5minutes at night in all conditions (clear, cloud, rain).
+The data in this directory is from an SQM datalogger which was borrowed from Cork Astronomy Club in 2019.
+The data logger was taking measurmentents every 5minutes at night in all conditions (clear, cloud, rain).
 The format of this data is the standard unihedron format from the device.

 ## SQM_LU